 Bluetooth is easily the most well known wireless protocol in world, and has become synonymous with wireless.
 It is estimated that more than 5 billion, yes billion with a B, Bluetooth chipsets are shipped each year.
 Which explains the explosion in the last 10 years of so called Smart devices.
 Nearly every electronic device has Bluetooth connectivity, be it office phones, mobile phones, portable speakers, headphones, headsets, mice, keyboards, cars.
 And also devices that really don't require it, such as belts, smart diapers and er... adult entertainment items.

 Did you know?
 As crazy as it sounds, Bluetooth is named after the 10th Century Danish King Harald Bluetooth, with the the Bluetooth logo a merging of the runes that represent his initials.

-While it may sound complicated, Bluetooth works in a simple manner.
-First developed by Ericsson, then formalized in 1999, it provides a way for different devices to communicate with each other by sending data via a secure, low-cost short-range radio frequency.
+First developed by Ericsson, then formalized in 1999, Bluetooth provides a way for different devices to communicate with each other by sending data via a secure, low-cost short-range radio frequency.

 Looking for a Bluetooth Headset?